ziqianp0918/independent-study/entries/Entry07.md

-# Entry 7: Using random
+# Entry 7: Using random function

 This is week 7 of my learning in EarSketch, it is closing in to the date of my final project.
 Just before I make my final project I want to refresh my mind about all of the concepts I have learned in during the course.
 Here is me practicing the ``randint`` function.